glangeveld/ice/README.md

 When a command line in this file is preceded by a '`!`' it will be executed using '`sudo sh -c`' (so with root privileges).
 For this purpose it is advised to configure password-less `sudo`.

-When a line in this file starts with a '`.`', a red dot will be displayed for two seconds to indicate that a special action is required (e.g. showing the results of another program during a demo before you want to continue with the next command line).
-The rest of the command line can be used as comment.
+When a line in this file starts with a '`.`', a red dot will be displayed for two seconds to indicate that a special action is required (e.g. showing the results with another program during a demo before you want to continue with the next command line).
+The rest of the line will be considered as comment.

 When a line in this file starts with a '`#`' it is skipped (comment).
 Also empty lines are skipped.